5th Judicial District Attorney candidates discuss Lake Christine Fire case

 Miller has repaid nearly $26,000 of his restitution, she said, while Marcus has paid about $17,000.
 If the total amount isn’t repaid by the end of their five-year probationary period, McCollum would extend probation until it is paid, she said.

-The 1,500 hours of useful public service translates into 37½ weeks of working 40 hours per week to give back to the community.
+The 1,500 hours of use public service translates into 37½ weeks of working 40 hours per week to give back to the community.

 “I felt that frankly that was a better remedy for everyone,” McCollum said.